This post may contain affiliate links. Please see our disclosure policy for more details.

 Toddler's hand reaching for halved muffin spread with peanut butter.

-You can enjoy these egg-free banana muffins as is or spread some butter, peanut or nut butter, yogurt, or jam (like this sugar free strawberry jam) to boost the nutrition even more!
+• Enjoy warm with a spread of peanut butter, nut butter, yogurt, or jam (like this sugar free strawberry jam) to boost the nutrition even more.

 Storage